Rising/Future Stars in Training U3-U4

 Children should wear shorts, tee shirt, soccer shin guards, and soccer cleats or sneakers.
 If it is chilly, sweat pants and sweatshirts are okay also.

 Due to insurance regulations, NO Jewelry (ear rings, etc) of any kind are permitted!
 Ear piercing should be done outside of the season, children will have to take them out to play, no band aid covering is allowed as it violates player insurance regulations.

 BRING A "SIZE 3" SOCCER BALL & SHIN GUARDS.
 Make sure your child's name is on the ball.
-Many of the drills and games call for ball sharing which is something that can cause problems for 3/4 year olds that have identical balls.
+Many of the fun activities will use a ball and sometimes balls can be confused for 3/4 year olds that have identical balls.